Skip to main content

-Jury charge language to be finalized ahead of closing arguments in Harding Street murder trial
+Jury charge language finalized ahead of closing arguments in Harding Street murder trial

-HOUSTON, Texas – Both prosecutors and defense attorneys have rested their cases in the murder trial for disgraced Houston Police Department narcotics officer Gerald Goines.
+HOUSTON, Texas – On Monday, it was revealed what charges jurors will consider in the murder trial of disgraced Houston Police Department narcotics officer Gerald Goines, ahead of Tuesday’s closing arguments.

-The trial is centered around the deadly 2019 Harding Street raid that left Dennis Tuttle, Rhogena Nicholas, and their dog dead.
-Goines is accused of lying to obtain the no-knock warrant for the deadly raid.
+The trial revolves around the fatal 2019 Harding Street raid, resulting in the deaths of Dennis Tuttle, Rhogena Nicholas, and their dog.
+Goines is accused of lying to obtain the no-knock warrant that led to the deadly raid.

-Four officers were also injured in the raid, including Goines.
+Four officers, including Goines, were injured in the incident.

 Prosecutors argued that Tuttle and Nicholas would still be alive if Goines hadn’t fabricated information that led to the no-knock warrant.
 Attorneys Tanisha Manning and Keaton Forcht spent eight days showing jurors evidence of Goines’s lies, including a confidential informant who purchased drugs from the Tuttle and Nicholas home, along with his phone records that showed neither Goines nor a CI purchased drugs from the Harding Street home leading up to the raid.